 undergraduate Majors (B.A. or B.S.)

-Foreign language majors in B.A. degree programs must complete the language requirement by taking a level IV (or higher level) course in a second language or by taking 33 credits in their major language.
+World language majors in B.A. degree programs must complete the language requirement by taking a level IV (or higher level) course in a second language or by taking 33 credits in their major language.
 For course descriptions, see the course catalog.
 For sample curriculum maps see:

-Foreign language majors in B.S. degree programs must complete the language requirement by taking a level II (or higher level) course in a second language or by taking 33 credits in their major language.
+World language majors in B.S. degree programs must complete the language requirement by taking a level II (or higher level) course in a second language or by taking 33 credits in their major language.
 For course descriptions, see the course catalog.
 For sample curriculum maps see:

-Students planning to major in a foreign language select courses, with the consent of their adviser, carefully observing sequential relationships.
-Students seeking foreign language teaching certification must take a series of education and foreign language education courses.
-See the FLT Certification section for more information.
+Students planning to major in a world language select courses, with the consent of their advisor, carefully observing sequential relationships.
+Students seeking world language teaching certification must take a series of education and world language education courses.
+See the WLT Certification page for more information.

 Study abroad is strongly recommended, primarily through the International Programs Office.
 The department sponsors summer program in Spain and study in Austria.